 Superstitions have been there, now for a long period of time.
 In this travel in history, people from diverse cultures have added their part of blind beliefs in them.
 The sources which might have been a great source for such superstitions are mentioned below:

 The borderline between these two words is very thin and often it has been observed that they tend to overlap each other.
 Religious believers have often seen other religions as superstitions.
 Likewise, atheists and agnostics may regard religious beliefs as superstitious.
 Religious practices are more likely to be labelled ‘superstitions’ by outsiders when they believe in extraordinary events (miracles), an afterlife, supernatural intervention, value of prayer, charms, incantations, the meaningfulness of omens, and prognostications.

 The Roman Catholic Church considers superstitions to be sinful in the sense that it denotes a lack of trust in God and, as such, is a violation of the Ten Commandments.
-Same is the case with Islam; it prohibits following such beliefs that are not in accordance with Quran and Hadiths.
-Islam refers such false beliefs as the way of Shaitan (Satan or Demon).
+The same is the case with Islam; it prohibits following such beliefs that are not in accordance with Quran and Hadiths.
+Islam refers to such false beliefs as the way of Shaitan (Satan or Demon).

 If we study the advent of the superstitions we can find an answer to this question.

 Believe it or not, stress makes people “more superstitious”.

 People feel very desperate to find reasons for all the misfortunes they come across.
 Being superstitious helps them to hide their mistakes by blaming luck, which according to them no one can control except God.
 New studies have revealed that stress makes people not only believe in rituals but also in conspiracy theories and as a result, they are more likely to “see” things that actually do not exist.

 A feeling of lack of control over their life fuels many people’s desire to impose order and structure on the world.